sonicguo/azure-signalr-vnext-features/serverless-websocket/specs/runtime-websocket-serverless.md

 ### Calling the Upstream from the Client

-We leverage HTTP protocol to deliver WebSocket connections to Upstream.
-A single WebSocket connection's lifecyle is as below: Handshake and Connect -> Handle Messages -> Disconnect
+We leverage the HTTP protocol to deliver WebSocket messages to Upstream.
+A single WebSocket connection's lifecyle is as below:

+Handshake and Connect -> Handle Messages -> Disconnect

-Each is a defined **event** and belongs to a **category**.
-When event are triggered, the service makes an HTTP `POST` request to the Upstream URL, and deliver the HTTP response to the client if the response is non-empty.
+Each HTTP request is a defined **event** and belongs to a specific **category**.
+When event are triggered, the service makes an HTTP `POST` request to the Upstream URL, and delivers the HTTP response to the client if the response is non-empty.
 Details are described in [Protocol](#protocol-details) section.

 ### Calling the Client from the Upstream